Motors and Impossible Firing Patterns in the Parallel Chip-Firing Game: Implications of Nonclumpiness

+\begin{cor} Let $\s$ be a periodic game on $G$, leaf $l \in \V$ have single neighbor $m$, and $G'$ be $G$ with $l$ deleted.
+Then a game $\s'$ exists on $G'$ with the same firing behavior as $\s$. \end{cor}

-Compared to $\s'$, $m$ has to have an extra chip to fire in $\s$.
-However, unless $m$ fired the previous turn---which, because $l$ is a leaf, is equivalent to saying $l$ is firing this turn---$m$ will have received the extra chip back from $l$, so removing both $l$ and the chip has no effect on $m$ as long as $m$ does not fire while $l$ has a chip.
+The starting position $\pos[\s']{0}$ can agree with $\pos{0}$ completely except for possibly removing a chip from $m$.
+We consider the case where no vertex fires twice in a row.
+Compared to $\s'$, vertex $m$ has to have an extra chip to fire in $\s$.
+However, unless $m$ fired the previous turn---which, because $l$ is a leaf, is equivalent to saying $l$ is firing this turn---$m$ will have received the extra chip back from $l$, so removing both $l$ and the chip has no effect on $m$ as long as $m$ does not fire while $l$ has a chip, which doesn't happen due to nonclumpiness.
+The case where no vertex waits twice in a row is analogous.
 This corollary concerns a leaf, though the result generalizes to all tree-like subgraphs by repeated application, providing an alternate proof of Corollary~\ref{freeLunch}.